Deep Neural Networks and Tabular Data: A Survey: Abstract

 \section{Abstract}

 Heterogeneous tabular data are the most commonly used form of data and are essential for numerous critical and computationally demanding applications.
 On homogeneous data sets, deep neural networks have repeatedly shown excellent performance and have therefore been widely adopted.
-However, their application to modeling tabular data (inference or generation) remains highly challenging.
-This work provides an overview of state-of-the-art deep learning methods for tabular data.
-We start by categorizing them into three groups: data transformations, specialized architectures, and regularization models.
-We then provide a comprehensive overview of the main approaches in each group.
-A discussion of deep learning approaches for generating tabular data is complemented by strategies for explaining deep models on tabular data.
-Our primary contribution is to address the main research streams and existing methodologies in this area, while highlighting relevant challenges and open research questions.
-To the best of our knowledge, this is the first in-depth look at deep learning approaches for tabular data.
-This work can serve as a valuable starting point and guide for researchers and practitioners interested in deep learning with tabular data.
+However, their adaptation to tabular data for inference or data generation tasks remains highly challenging.
+To facilitate further progress in the field, this work provides an overview of state-of-the-art deep learning methods for tabular data.
+We categorize these methods into three groups: data transformations, specialized architectures, and regularization models.
+For each of these groups, our work offers a comprehensive overview of the main approaches.
+Moreover, we discuss deep learning approaches for generating tabular data, and we also provide an overview over strategies for explaining deep models on tabular data.
+Thus, our first contribution is to address the main research streams and existing methodologies in the mentioned areas, while highlighting relevant challenges and open research questions.
+Our second contribution is to provide an empirical comparison of traditional machine learning methods with eleven deep learning approaches across five popular real-world tabular data sets of different sizes and with different learning objectives.
+Our results, which we have made \href{https://github.com/kathrinse/TabSurvey}{publicly available} as competitive benchmarks, indicate that algorithms based on gradient-boosted tree ensembles still mostly outperform deep learning models on supervised learning tasks, suggesting that the research progress on competitive deep learning models for tabular data is stagnating.
+To the best of our knowledge, this is the first in-depth overview of deep learning approaches for tabular data; as such, this work can serve as a valuable starting point to guide researchers and practitioners interested in deep learning with tabular data.